alphagov/govuk-developer-docs/source/manual/logging.html.md

 [Logit]: https://logit.io
 [GOV.UK Logit documentation]: /manual/logit.html

-> **Note:** Although Logit is where we currently store logs, according to the GDS Way we are migrating towards Splunk and therefore some logs are currently available in Splunk.
+> **Note:** although Logit is where we currently store logs, the GDS Way suggests we are migrating towards Splunk and therefore some logs are currently available in Splunk.

 ## Kibana